L596241/dat110-project1-rpc-startcode-group12/README.md

 2. The group must hand in a **link** on Canvas to the git-repository containing their implementation. **Remember** to hand-in as a group as described in the guide available on Canvas.

 3. The group must provide **read access** to their solution repository to the lab-assistent.
-The usernames of the lab-assistants are available via github.
+The usernames of the lab-assistants are available via Canvas.

 ![](assets/github-actions.png)